danielgerlag/redisblue/readme.md

 using StackExchange.Redis;
 ```

-Decorate any fields on your data class that you wish to query on with with the `Index` attribute.
+Decorate any fields on your data class that you wish to query on with the `Index` attribute.
 You will also need to decorate one field with a `PartitionKey` attribute, this value will determine the cluster slot when your Redis deployment has clustering enabled.
 You will also need to decorate one field with a `Key` attribute, this value must be unique per partition key.
 The combination of the key and partition key forms a unique identity for an item.